OSU partners with tech centers, fire departments to expand delivery of firefighter training

 Friday, October 19, 2007

-Volunteer, rural and small combination fire departments across Oklahoma now have more
+Volunteer, rural, and small combination fire departments across Oklahoma now have

-opportunities to receive training close to home by qualified instructors for little
+more opportunities to receive training close to home by qualified instructors for

-to no cost.
-Included in the initiative is a new “Fire Fighter I Outreach Academy.”
+little to no cost.
+The initiative includes a new “Fire Fighter I Outreach Academy.”

-Two academies are currently underway at the Cherokee County Training Center in Tahlequah
+Two academies are underway at the Cherokee County Training Center in Tahlequah and

 According to OFST director Ralph Brown, Oklahoma’s rural, volunteer and combination